tfm000/sklarpy/sklarpy/univariate/_distributions/README.md

 # _distributions

-contains the code for various distributions not specified fully or partially in scipy.stats, which is then passed into the PreFitUnivariate classes to generate pre-fit SklarPy distribution objects.
+Contains the code for various distributions not specified fully or partially in scipy.stats, in addition to additional parameterizations of scipy.stats distributions.